Skip to main content

 We recommend creating a new Conversion Action for every event you wish to sync from Triple Whale to Google Ads.

-We recommend that you configure your Sonar actions as Secondary actions initially and collect data before switching them to Primary Actions.
+Important: Always configure Sonar actions as Secondary actions first to collect sufficient data to inform your decision about transitioning to Primary Actions.

-For more about optimization settings, see Google’s support article.
+For more about optimization settings in Google, see Google’s support article.

 5. Exclude Events For Enrichment